vedph/gve-doc/ux/exercise-editing-snapshot.md

 We will be using this source text: <http://purl.flvc.org/fsu/fd/FSULearBook_012> and a mock autograph.

+⚠️ WARNING: this being a demo UI, no data will be saved, so be sure to stay on the snapshot editor page once entered it.
+If instead you want to restart from scratch, just reload the current page.
+This app is used for demonstration and testing purposes only.
+If you want to save the data you enter, use the [Docker compose script for the Cadmus editor](https://github.com/vedph/cadmus-gve-app/blob/master/docker-compose.yml) instead.

 ### Textual Data

 ▶️ 1. open the **snapshot editor** test page from menu `Demo/Snapshot editor`.